Nick-Tallguy/Tallguy-mkgmap/README.md

 ### Background

 As a recumbent trike rider, I would like to have maps on my navigation devices that assist me.
-I have **NCN 1** fairly near me, and fond memories of riding it when I rode a 2 wheel bike and was a Sustrans Ranger, but parts of it are a 'show stopper' for me on my trike as they have narrow gaps between bollards which require me to get off and try to lift the trike over a chest high gate - not easy or fun for me if on my own - I'm thinking that some kind of warning on the map so I can chose whether to try to negotiate the barrier, or not go that way at all, would be helpful.
+I have **NCN 1** fairly near me, and fond memories of riding it when I rode a 2 wheel bike and was a Sustrans Ranger, but parts of it are a 'show stopper' for me on my trike as they have narrow gaps between bollards which require me to get off and try to lift the trike over a chest high gate - not easy or fun for me if on my own - I'm thinking that some kind of warning on the map so I can choose whether to try to negotiate the barrier, or not go that way at all, would be helpful.

 ### GPS's